Docs: Configuration

 Then, each evaluated directory (starting with the rootmost) is checked for a file called .skeema, which will be parsed and applied if found.

 Most Skeema commands – including skeema diff, skeema push, skeema pull, skeema lint, and skeema format – then operate in a recursive fashion.
-Starting from the current directory, they proceed as follows:
+Starting from the working directory from where skeema was invoked, they proceed as follows:

 1. Read and apply any .skeema file present